Burnsedia/burnsedia.github.io/src/content/blog/from-games-to-saas.md

 ## What Works

 ### User Experience Is Gameplay
-In games, you live or die by how it feels to use your system.
-If controls are clunky or feedback is delayed, players quit.
-Software is no different.
+In games, clunky controls kill retention fast.
+In SaaS, clunky workflows do the same thing.
 The user interface *is* the product.

 ### Systems Need Clear Boundaries
-Game entities are like microservices: small, reusable, and specialized.
+Game entities behave like service boundaries: small, scoped, and explicit.
-In SaaS, the same rule applies — APIs should communicate clearly without side effects.
+In SaaS, APIs should be predictable and side effects should be intentional.
 The fewer hidden dependencies, the easier it is to debug and scale.

 ### Feedback Loops Build Retention
 In games, players stay engaged because the system constantly gives feedback: hit markers, XP bars, level-ups.
 In SaaS, you can do the same thing with metrics, notifications, and success states.
-Every click should lead to a small win.
+Every meaningful action should produce a clear result.

 ### Polish Last, Test First
-Game dev taught me that premature polish is wasted effort.
+Game development taught me that premature polish is expensive theater.
 Get the core loop working first, then add animations.
 Same for SaaS — build the workflow, then make it pretty.